TABLE OF CONTENTS

 Integrate Build Pipeline to discover Release Artifacts

-This section explains the process of integrating with your SCM tool and CI/CD build system which will display the release artifacts created after building your application code.
+This section explains the process of integrating your Source Code Management tool with CI/CD build system which will display the release artifacts created after building your application code.
 This integration process will add release artifacts which are mapped to the build system.

-To integrate with SCM and CI/CD build system to discover artifacts:
+To integrate source code management and CI/CD build system to discover artifacts:

 - Click Integrate on the top right side of the page.
 A dialog for integration appears.

-- From the SCM type dropdown, select your SCM tool.
+- From the SCM type dropdown, select your Source Code Management tool.

 3. From the Build System type dropdown, select your build system in which you want to discover release artifacts.

-4. Add the following variables to the configuration of your build pipeline configuration:
+4. Add the following variables as secret values to your build pipeline configuration:

-- You can get Aqua Key and Aqua Secret from the CSPM module > Settings > API Keys page.
+Note: You can get Aqua Key and Aqua Secret from the Account Management > Settings > API Keys page.
 These secrets are required to authenticate an Aqua environment to which your build system will be integrated, and release artifacts will be reported.
-For more information on how to perform this, refer to the product documentation of your build system.
+For more information on how to perform this, refer to the product documentation for your build system.

-5. Depending on the SCM tool and build system combination selected, perform one of the steps mentioned in the Additional steps required for integration below.
+5. Depending on the Source Code Management tool and build system combination selected, perform one of the steps mentioned in the Additional steps required for integration below.
 If your combination is not listed in the section, no other action is required for this step.

-Depending on the selection of SCM tool and build system combination, specific code snippet is generated on the UI.
+Depending on the selection of Source Code Management tool and build system combination, specific code snippet is generated on the UI.

-6. Copy the code snippet generated on the UI, make any changes if required, and use it to add a step into your build pipeline configuration after the build step.
+7. Use the edited code snippet to add a step into your pipeline configuration after the build step.

 If you select build system as "Jenkins", two types of code snippets are generated named Scripted and Declarative.
 Use one of the code snippets as required for your configuration.

-7. If you select SCM tool as either Bitbucket or Bitbucket Server, install the "Pull Request Commit Links" app.
+8. If you select Source Code Management tool as either Bitbucket or Bitbucket Server, install the "Pull Request Commit Links" app.
 The installation is triggered automatically in the Bitbucket UI, Pull Requests page > Commits tab.

 Additional steps required for integration

-If you select SCM tool and build system combination as "Bitbucket and Bitbucket Pipelines", perform the following steps:
+If you select the Source Code Management tool and build system combination as "Bitbucket" and "Bitbucket Pipelines", perform the following steps:

-- In your Bitbucket SCM tool configuration, create an app password.
+- In your Bitbucket Source Code Management tool configuration, create an app password.
 For more information, refer to the Bitbucket documentation, Create an App password.

 - Add Bitbucket username and password as workspace variables "USER_NAME" and "PASSWORD" in your Bitbucket pipeline configuration.
 For more information, refer to the Bitbucket Pipeline document, Variables and secrets.